Tools of SEO

 Category

-AI content tools are the most marketing-driven category in the SEO stack.
+Traditional AI content tools are still the most marketing-driven part of the SEO stack.
 Every quarter brings a new “AI SEO writer” promising to replace your content team.
-Most are thin wrappers around the same underlying models (GPT-4o, Claude Sonnet) with worse quality control than using the source models directly.
+Most are thin wrappers around the same underlying models with worse quality control than using the source models directly.

 What to buy